 Fish out of Water: Unsurprisingly, Twilight Sparkle has some trouble adapting to being human.

-Flash Mob: The Humane Six set up one in the school cafeteria to get everyone to vote for Twilight.
+Flash Mob: The Humane Five set up one in the school cafeteria to get everyone to vote for Twilight.

 When Snips remarks, "Yeah!
 In Equestria..." it seems like he's just blindly repeating Sunset Shimmer without really knowing what she's talking about.
 However, this hints that Snips and Snails were fully aware of Sunset Shimmer's plan to take over an alternate world, which was confirmed when they were turned into demons along with Sunset.

-Gale Force Sound: Human!Pinkie does this with a plastic megaphone during the cafeteria song.
+Gale-Force Sound: Human!Pinkie does this with a plastic megaphone during the cafeteria song, or earlier while shouting at Rarity during their dispute.

-Genre Savvy: As explained to Spike while ironically looking like a fool to a passerby when she explaining it, Twilight knows that the explanation that she is actually a pony princess from another world looking for a crown that so happens resembles the Fall Formal prize is a too far-fetched story by comparing to what would happen if a human tried explaining their own origins if they came to Equestria.
-Twilight's suspicions are confirmed when even the rest of the Humane 5 don't believe this when Pinkie guesses it correctly until Spike talks.
+Genre Savvy: Twilight knows that the explanation that she is actually a pony princess from another world looking for a crown that just so happens to resemble the Fall Formal prize is a too far-fetched story to believe, comparing it to what would happen if a human tried explaining their own origins if they came to Equestria.
+Twilight's suspicions are confirmed when even the rest of the girls don't believe it either, even after Pinkie correctly guesses it, but they quickly change their minds when Spike talks.

 Getting Crap Past the Radar: Early on, Human!Twilight trips and falls onto all fours as the football jock walks by.
 In the background, he turns around to look while grinning.